Bachelor of Science

 In addition to the above, ADC and Online students will also complete one approved course1 from the following category:

-- Content and Theories – Students should understand the major concepts, theories, and empirical findings in their discipline.
+Outcome 1: Content and Theories of Biology – students should understand and apply the major concepts, theories, and empirical findings in biology.
+More specifically, students will be able to demonstrate and understanding of

-- Research Methods – Students will use basic research methods, including research design, data analysis, and interpretation.
+Outcome 2: Research Methods of Biology – Students should understand and be able to use basic research methods in biology, including research design, data analysis, and interpretation.
+More specifically, students will be able to: